QBioLab/CountmRNA.jl/README.md

 distance transform and resign new unique id.
 These trajectories are seeds to divide each cell in whole image.

-Thirdly, we use above trajectories as seeds/markers to performance watershed at each z-projection image.
-As a result, each detected cell occupy unique area in whole image without overlap.
+Thirdly, we use above trajectories as seeds/markers to perform watershed at each z-projection image.
+As a result, each detected cell occupy unique area without overlap in whole image, which called land mask.
+(Note: border mark don't equal to nuclei edge)

-Fourthly, pick single cell from watershed split image and apply otsu-threshold.
-Because otsu-threshold requires background and object information in image, we apply above watershed segmentation to obtain individual cell image contained nuclei, cytoplasm.
-We use watershed segmentation result at XY slice to mask 3D individual cell image from raw data, then use a 512x512x20 box to mask it again.
-Otsu-threshold is apply to individual cell to extract nuclei.
-Due to intensity variation and photobleach, otsu-threshold is calculated for each cell at each time independently.
-Final nuclei image are intensity larger than otsu-threshold, otherwise set to zero.
+Fourthly, backing to original 3D image(XYZ), we extend each 2D land mask to 3D and apply Otsu's method to separate nuclei.
+Otsu's method requires enough background and object information in image, this is why we keep both nuclei and cytoplasm inside land mask.
+We use a 512x512x20 box to mask land mask again, then Otsu's method is applied to original 3D image defined by final mask.
+Due to cell intensity variation and photobleach, threshold is calculated for each nuclei and time point independently.

 Fifthly, normalize nuclei intensity for imaris analysis.
-Because imaris is not flexible to set variable parameter for search RNA spot, we set minimal intensity and mean intensity of nuclei to certain value.
+Because imaris is not flexible to set variable parameter for search RNA spot, we normalize minimal intensity and mean intensity of nuclei to fixed value.

 ## Count mRNA spot with imaris
-In fact, at the begin, we try to use imaris do all the work, but imaris allocate huge memory during calculation and fail to handle photobleach and cell intensity variation.
-So we decide to simplify question: extract cell using own code, then just let imaris count mRNA spot.
-My limited experience and time also suggest me to use imaris at this time.
+In the original story, we try to use imaris do all the work, but imaris allocate huge memory during calculation and fail to handle photobleach and cell intensity variation.
+So we decide to simplify question: extract cell using own code and just let imaris count mRNA spot.
+More, my limited experience and time also suggest me to use imaris at this time.
+Before load into imaris, I still need to remove some failed segmentation result by hand.

-Creation Parameters:
+Just use imaris' spot model, the creation Parameters are:
 ```
 [Algorithm]
   Enable Region Of Interest = false